-In December 2015, Revision Path was named the Most Inspiring Design Podcast in the inaugural Creative Market Awards.
+In December 2015, our podcast was named the Most Inspiring Design Podcast in the inaugural Creative Market Awards.

 Who’s Behind Revision Path?

-Maurice Cherry is the editor-in-chief of Revision Path, host of the Revision Path podcast, and curator of 28 Days of the Web.
-Maurice is also principal at Lunch, a multidisciplinary creative studio in Atlanta, GA, and the founder and chairman emeritus of the Black Weblog Awards.
-Maurice was named one of Atlanta’s “Power 30 Under 30” in the field of Science and Technology by the Apex Society, and one of HP’s “50 Tech Tastemakers” in conjunction with Black Web 2.0.
+Maurice Cherry is the founder of Revision Path, and serves as the host of the podcast, the curator of 28 Days of the Web, and the managing editor of RECOGNIZE.
+Maurice is also the principal and creative director at Lunch, and the founder and chairman emeritus of the Black Weblog Awards.

-Paul Anthony Webb is a Boston-based front-end web designer and developer.
+Paul Anthony Webb is a front-end web designer and developer.
 He likes making awesome things (for awesome people).
-Paul is an active patron of Revision Path and serves as our community admin on Slack.
-You can follow him on Twitter or visit his website.

 Frequently Asked Questions